How to Make Stopwatch in React

 Managing The Timer Props

-Lastly, we have to make use of these props in <BtnComponent/>, here we are checking the status value from status prop, If it is 0 that means stopwatch will be in the initial state and at that time we will create a button named Start and also add a onClick listener, in which we will call the start function from the App component using props.start.
+Lastly, we have to make use of these props in <BtnComponent/>, here we are checking the status value from the status prop, If it is 0 that means the stopwatch will be in the initial state, and at that time we will create a button named Start and also add an onClick listener, in which we will call the start function from the App component using props.start.

 If the status value is 1 then we will add the Stop and Reset button, and we will call the props.stop and prop.reset functions.
-Remember that, initially status will be 0, so we will get Start button but as soon status becomes 1 then we will get Stop and Reset button and previous button (Start) won’t be shown up.
+Remember that, initially status will be 0, so we will get the Start button but as soon status becomes 1 then we will get the Stop and Reset button and the previous button (Start) won’t show up.

 Similarly, for props.status == 2, we will add the resume and reset button with props.resume and props.reset function call.